ConderS/ACE_WebDev_Student/README.md

 In the JavaScript code, we're actually manually adding the `checked` class to the `li` element when we click on it.
 Don't worry about how it's done, for our purposes I just wanted you to understand that `checked` can be any CSS class and that it's not some special keyword like the above cases for `hover` and `nth-child`.
 Also notice that we're using the `.` here to refer to `checked` and not the `:`, this usually means we're referring to a class and not a state.

 Great.
 We're done.
-When the todo item is checked, the background is basically set to white, the color of the text is set to white, and the text gets crossed off (`text-decoration` is responsible for this last part).
+When the todo item is checked, the background is set to white, the color of the text is set to white, and the text gets crossed off (`text-decoration` is responsible for this last part).

 ### Adding the Weekday and the Date to the Clock and styling it